TS-7553-V2-Sandbox

 LCD

-In order for the LCD to run, there is a module that must first be loaded, ts-st7565p-fb.
-On the TS-7553-V2, this module is auto-loaded by systemd, it's specified in /etc/modules-load.d/lcd_keypad.conf
+For the LCD to run, there is a module that must first be loaded: ts-st7565p-fb.
+On the TS-7553-V2, this module is auto-loaded by systemd, as specified in /etc/modules-load.d/lcd_keypad.conf

 The 128x64 px. monochrome LCD is connected to the system via SPI and uses a userspace application to format the data, and a driver to send it to the device.
 The LCD can be used as a generic framebuffer with this setup.
 The userspace application and driver are included by default, but must be manually run to set up.